CSUSBIndependentStudy/centos/GIT-SUBMISSION.md

 - When you start a work sesion, pull from your remote repository.
 - When you end a work session, push to your remote repository.

+## Configure Git with your name and email

+Before committing your work to your remote repository, run the following commands to set your name and email.
+Use your real name so your instructor can recognize you more easily.

+    git config --global user.name "Your Name"
+    git config --global user.email you@example.com

+Run these commands immediately;
+you do not need to wait for your remote repository to be created.

+You only need to do the above once (for each computer you work on).

 ## Learn Git

 In addition to setting up Git on your system,